hapifhir/hapi-fhir-jpaserver-starter/README.md

 To add a custom operation, refer to the documentation in the core hapi-fhir libraries [here](https://hapifhir.io/hapi-fhir/docs/server_plain/rest_operations_operations.html).

-Within `hapi-fhir-jpaserver-starter`, create a generic class (that does not extend or implement any classes or interfaces), add the `@Operation` as a method within the generic class, and then register the class as a provider using `RestfulServer.registerProvider()`.
+Within this server, create a generic class (that does not extend or implement any classes or interfaces), add the `@Operation` as a method within the generic class, and then register the class as a provider using `RestfulServer.registerProvider()`.

 ## Enable OpenTelemetry auto-instrumentation

 The container image includes the [OpenTelemetry Java auto-instrumentation](https://github.com/open-telemetry/opentelemetry-java-instrumentation)
-Java agent JAR which can be used to export telemetry data for the HAPI FHIR JPA Server.
+Java agent JAR which can be used to export telemetry data for this server.
 You can enable it by specifying the `-javaagent` flag, for example by overriding the `JAVA_TOOL_OPTIONS` environment variable:

 ```sh